How to Create an Ideal Dashboard for Analyzing Mobile Games and Apps

 • and other widgets that help you analyze channel performance.

-This is how it may look:
+This is how it a real mobile app dashboard may look:

 Real analytics dashboard